adeel94mirza/trackify/README.md

 | `externalId` | `string` | `URI` | **Required**. external id to log |

 #### Update Stage
-Logs a visit for the unique external ID
+Updates the stage of interaction for the given external ID

 ```http
   PATCH /api/v1/update-stage